BBBase-EHeresy/PPPub/docs/forces_of_evil/_hobbit.md

 Cave Dwellers.

-Chittering Hordes â€” *Goblins are so eager to get to grips with their enemy that they will clamber over one another to stab at the foe.*
+Chittering Hordes — *Goblins are so eager to get to grips with their enemy that they will clamber over one another to stab at the foe.*

 Models with this special rule can Support as if they had spears, with